 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Tuberculosis (TB) has a rare extrapulmonary manifestation known as esophageal tuberculosis, which accounts for 0.2% of the total TB patients.
+Core tip: Tuberculosis (TB) has a rare extrapulmonary manifestation known as esophageal tuberculosis, which accounts for 0.2% of total TB patients.
 Esophageal TB typically presents with dysphagia and retrosternal pain.
-We present a case of 25 years old male who presented with esophageal TB mimicking an esophageal carcinoma.
+We present a case of a 25-year-old male, who presented with esophageal TB mimicking an esophageal carcinoma.
 The lab work-up and chest X-ray were unremarkable.
 Esophagoscopy was performed and a biopsy of mural thickening was taken.
 The histopathology report and TB-polymerase chain reaction test confirmed the diagnosis of esophageal TB.
-The patient was started on anti-tuberculous therapy and complete resolution of symptoms and disease was achieved in six months.
+The patient was started on anti-tuberculous therapy, and complete resolution of symptoms and disease was achieved in 6 mo.

 Khan MS, Maan MHA, Sohail AH, Memon WA.
 Primary esophageal tuberculosis mimicking esophageal carcinoma on computed tomography: A case report.
 World J Gastrointest Surg 2019; In press